 Which drive you want depends on a number of factors, including how much storage you want and whether you’ll be using this drive for everything or just leaving it attached to your One (we recommend the latter).

 There are YouTube videos, forum posts, and Reddit threads like this one coming to similar consensuses about loading time increases if you’d like to read deeper into that.

 Your easiest, cheapest bet here is going to be a 1 or 2TB portable external.
 That’s going to triple or quintuple your storage without adding an additional power cord.
 We like the 1TB HGST Touro because of its 7200rpm speed and its price tag.
 The 1TB Western Digital My Passport that won Lifehacker’s Hive-Five is a great drive, but it runs at 5400rpms, and we’re trying to cut loading times here.

-If you want to up the storage (you don't need it), then the WD My Book 4TB is the way to go, recommended in both the Lifehacker Hive-Five and by Wirecutter.
+If you want to up the storage (you don’t need it), then the WD My Book 4TB is the way to go, recommended by you in the Lifehacker Hive-Five.
 The My Book is a very reliable, fast drive with a low price per terabyte.